Skill Demand Index

 Which roles need Executive Support most:

 Operations positions drive 67% of demand.
-Project Management also frequently list Executive Support as a requirement.
-Skills commonly paired with Executive Support include People Operations and Project Management.
+Sales also frequently list Executive Support as a requirement.
+Skills commonly paired with Executive Support include Self-Directed and Proactive and Exceptional Written Communication.

 Depth Level Distribution